Originally published September 2014. Updated August 2019.

 Retail Fashion Affiliate Networks

 For fashion bloggers, each network generally works the same way.
-Apply directly with the retailers you’re interested in, or like we mentioned in this article, you will get redirected to whatever affiliate network they use.
+Apply directly with the retailers you’re interested in and you will get redirected to whatever affiliate network they use.
 If you’re accepted into the program, you will gain access to banners, links, and other tools.

-Participating brands on LinkShare include: Nordstrom, Saks, Bloomingdales, Macy’s, Net-a-Porter, The Outnet, ASOS, Alexander Wang, Topshop, J.Crew, Sephora, Forever21, Clinique.
+Participating brands on Rakuten (yes, the same company that does those rebate commercials) include: Nordstrom, Saks, Bloomingdales, Macy’s, Net-a-Porter, The Outnet, ASOS, Alexander Wang, Topshop, J.Crew, Sephora, Forever21, Clinique.

-Participating brands on Commission Junction include: Shopbop, Luisa via Roma, Ferragamo, Zappos, Brooks Borthers, Bluefly, Banana Republic, Gap, Free People, Old Navy, Ann Taylor, Nasty Gal.
+Participating brands on CJ Affiliate include: Shopbop, Luisa via Roma, Ferragamo, Zappos, Brooks Borthers, Bluefly, Banana Republic, Gap, Free People, Old Navy, Ann Taylor, Nasty Gal.

 Aggregator Fashion Affiliate Networks